netsage-project/netsage-pipeline/INSTALL.md

 The pipeline consists of several daemons, most of which read data from a Rabbit queue, perform some operations, and then push the results to another queue for further processing.
 Typically, they are run in this order:

+0. Netflow Importer (optional - sometimes TSTAT TRANSPORT is used instead)
 1. Flow Cache - takes raw flows and caches them in shared memory for the stitcher to process
 2. Flow Stitcher - stitches flows spanning the 1-minute boundaries
 3. Flow Tagger - Tags flows with GeoIP/ASN/Organization information